JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Our Goals
 **DynamicalSystems.jl** was created with three goals in mind.
-The first was to fill the missing gap of a software for nonlinear dynamics and chaos of the highest quality (none exist in any programming language).
+The first was to fill the missing gap of a high quality and general purpose software for nonlinear dynamics.
-The second was to create a useful _library_ where students and scientists from different fields may come and learn about methods of nonlinear dynamics and chaos.
+The second was to create a useful _library_ where students and scientists from different fields may come and learn about methods of nonlinear dynamics.

 The third was to fundamentally change the perception of the role of code in both scientific education as well as research.
 It is rarely the case that real, _runnable_ code is shown in the classroom, because it is often long and messy.